-Creating novel ventures is a vital yet difficult entrepreneurial process.
-In this paper, we argue that, at its core, this process consists of inductive analogical or metaphorical reasoning.
-Such reasoning generates a platform for the creation and commercialization of novel ventures and facilitates the comprehension and justification of a venture, thus enabling the venture to acquire legitimacy and the necessary resources for growth.
-We argue that such inductive reasoning is shaped by two determinants - the applicability of prior entrepreneurial experience, and the motivation to resolve uncertainty and acquire cognitive legitimacy for ventures.
-These determinants interrelate to predict and explain patterns of analogical and metaphorical reasoning by which novice and experienced entrepreneurs construct meaning for themselves as well as others in the early stages of creating a venture.
+We argue that creating novel ventures consists of inductive analogical or metaphorical reasoning, which generates a platform for the creation and commercialization of novel ventures and facilitates the comprehension and justification of a venture.
+We argue that such inductive reasoning is shaped by two determinants (the applicability of prior entrepreneurial experience and the motivation to resolve uncertainty and acquire legitimacy) that interrelate to predict and explain patterns of analogical and metaphorical reasoning by which novice and experienced entrepreneurs construct meaning for themselves as well as others in the early stages of creating a venture.

-The creation of new ventures is a process by which entrepreneurs come to imagine the opportunity for novel ventures, refine their ideas, and, after an initial investment, justify their ventures to relevant others to gain much-needed support and legitimacy (e.g., Alvarez & Barney, 2007; McMullen & Shepherd, 2006).
-Yet, how do entrepreneurs come to create and justify new ventures in such a way that they acquire institutional legitimacy and the necessary resources for venture growth?
-Despite increasing attention to conceptualizing and specifying the process of entrepreneurship (e.g., Zott & Huy, 2007), past research does not fully address this question because most accounts theoretically or empirically equate the process with antecedent cognitive scripts or characteristics of entrepreneurs (e.g., Baron & Ensley, 2006; Busenitz & Barney, 1997; Shane, 2000), or with performance outcomes and the achievement of legitimacy in an industry (Aldrich & Fiol, 1994; Starr & MacMillan, 1990).
-However, equating entrepreneurship with such antecedents or outcomes over-emphasizes either the individual and his or her present cognitive state or the configuration of the social context and institutional outcomes, at the expense of a more integrative understanding that embeds individual entrepreneurs within their social contexts (e.g., Garud & Karnøe, 2003; McMullen & Shepherd, 2006).
+The creation of new ventures is a process by which entrepreneurs come to imagine the opportunity for novel ventures, refine their ideas, and, after an initial investment, justify their ventures to relevant others to gain much-needed support and legitimacy (e.g., Alvarez & Barney, 2007; Mc-Mullen & Shepherd, 2006).
+Yet how do entrepreneurs come to create and justify new ventures in such a way that they acquire institutional legitimacy and the necessary resources for venture growth?
+Despite an increase in conceptualizing and specifying the process of entrepreneurship (e.g., Zott & Huy, 2007), research has not fully addressed this question, with most accounts theoretically or empirically equating the process with antecedent cognitive scripts or characteristics of entrepreneurs (e.g., Baron & Ensley, 2006; Busenitz & Barney, 1997; Shane, 2000) or with performance outcomes and the achievement of legitimacy in an industry (Aldrich & Fiol, 1994; Starr & MacMillan, 1990).
+However, equating entrepreneurship with such antecedents or outcomes overemphasizes either the individual and his or her present cognitive state or the configuration of the social context and institutional outcomes, at the expense of a more integrative understanding that embeds individual entrepreneurs within their social contexts (e.g., Garud & Karnøe, 2003; McMullen & Shepherd, 2006).